Abhinavbellamkonda/Data-Structures-and-Algorithms/Cory Althaf - Computer Scientist/BigO/notes.md

 We will judge the Algorithm by run time.

-Lets take a example of sorting a list
+Lets take a example of sorting a list, we can sort list in many ways.

+for example:

 ```
 import time